nikkeijin/web-scraping/README.md

 # Web-Scraping

-This is a node.js project which use Puppeteer.js for web scraping and LINE API for sending the scrap-data to LINE Messenger and Google API for recording the scrap-data into Google Sheet.
+This is a node.js project which use Puppeteer.js for web scraping and LINE API for sending the scrap-data to LINE Messenger and Google API to record the scrap-data into Google Sheet.

 Note: You need a LINE Business account with a Messaging API created to send the scrap-data message to your personal LINE or to everyone following your LINE Business account.